marcriehm/kubernetes-research/README.md

 solution for either).

-Kubernetes can be considered to be portable because it provides a logical application architecture which can run anywhere.
+Kubernetes can be considered to be portable because it provides a logical application architecture which can run on any Kubernetes implementation.
 All of the major logical constructs (Kubernetes Objects) are defined at a high-enough level and are complete enough such that most applications (excepting the complex ones) can run on it with little regard for the underlying operating environment or the Kubernetes implementation itself.
 Indeed, that abstraction is one of the foundational motivations for the system.

-That being said, it should be noted that Kubernetes is a rich and complex system and is not easily mastered.
+That being said, it should be noted that Kubernetes is a complex system and is not easily mastered.
 It was designed to run in managed environments and, for most purposes, it is strongly recommended that it be provisioned in the cloud, rather than in a custom, in-house implementation.
 The task of bootstrapping Kubernetes up, and providing implementations in support of all of the Objects, is a large one and is best left to specialists.

 Kubernetes provides a framework, based on Google's best practices, for managing:

 * containers, i.e. Docker;